How to Sideload APK Files Safely on Android

 On Android 8.0+, you can grant installation permission per-app, which is much safer than the old blanket permission system.
 Only enable it for your file manager or browser.

-The most important safety measure is downloading APKs only from reputable sources.
-Trusted APK sources include:
+The most important safety measure is restricting sideloading to legitimate sources.
+Acceptable sources include:

 Step 3: Verify the APK Before Installing